langston-barrett/treereduce/_sources/benchmarks.md.txt

 C program.
 The "interestingness test" is whether the program still compiles.

 The following plots shows the time taken by the different tools (in milliseconds), and the resulting program size (lower is better).
-They show that `treereduce` is fastest and produces the best output.
+They show that `treereduce` is fastest, though Picireny produces better output (by a few bytes).

 ![Time taken by each tool to reduce the "basic" program](img/basic-time.svg)
 ![Size of final test case produced by each tool on "basic" program](img/basic-size.svg)